Retrieval Registrar (Rotary wing aircraft)

-Become a retrieval registrar with CareFlight and develop your knowledge and skills through challenging, varied work across Australia and around the world.
+Become a Retrieval Registrar with LifeFlight and develop your knowledge and skills through challenging, varied work across Australia and around the world.
 You’ll receive clinical supervision and ongoing education along with an attractive salary.
 You’ll also work in a dynamic environment that allows you to develop a broad range of skills in retrieval medicine and pre-hospital care.

-To be considered as a CareFlight doctor you must meet the following criteria:
+To be considered as a LifeFlight Doctor you must meet the following criteria:

-- Be in your final 2 years of advanced post graduate training in a critical care discipline (emergency medicine, anaesthesia or intensive care medicine)
+- Be in your final two (2) years of advanced post graduate training in a critical care discipline (emergency medicine, anaesthesia or intensive care medicine)

 - Have a minimum of 6 months experience at Registrar level in:

 - intensive care medicine and

 - paediatrics emergency medicine or paediatrics anaesthesia or paediatrics intensive care medicine or 12 months in mixed emergency medicine paediatrics